 - You can’t select the option for a high-impact TS in the User Notification tab.

 There are also some known issues (Remember the feature is still in pre-release):

-- You can’t deploy an application using a Task Sequence deployment type to a user collection;
+- In version 2006 and earlier, you can’t deploy an application using a Task Sequence deployment type to a user collection;

 - You can’t use the Install Application step.

 How to create an application with a Task Sequence deployment type

 Before beginning with the use case, here is a quick How-to that will explain how to create an application that is using a Task Sequence as a deployment type in a few easy steps.

 - Create a package that will contains the source for the application you want to install but do not create a program associated to it;